Skip to content

 In this blog post, we’ll explore Angular dynamic style CSS with example in component’s styles based on certain conditions.
 Sometimes in our application we want dynamically change the color, size, font, background images so Angular provides various ways to conditionally apply styles to elements.
 In this post, we’ll explore three different ways to do so.
 We’ll discuss how to use the angular ngClass, element’s style property and angular ngStyle conditionally to achieve this.

-Angular conditional style using ngStyle
+Conditional style in angular using ngStyle

 One way to conditionally apply styles in Angular is to use the ngStyle directive.
 The ngStyle directive can be used to set one or more style properties for an element.
 The style properties are set based on a given expression.
 If the expression evaluates to true, the corresponding style property is set.
 Otherwise, the property is unset.